 This Same Day Sourdough Bread recipe will create a beautiful, crusty sourdough loaf that has a crisp outside and soft, fluffy inside that is naturally fermented with sourdough starter and no commercial yeast.
 It has a quick timeline that can easily be adjusted to meet your schedule to bake a beautiful, freshly baked loaf of bread.

 Mix the dough: With a danish dough whisk, hands, or large spoon mix together active starter, water, and salt in a 2 quart container with straight sides or a medium clear bowl.
 Add the flour and mix until the dough is shaggy and the flour is incorporated.
 Cover with a lid or dinner plate so the dough doesn't dry out and let sit for 30 minutes in a a warm spot.
 For a similar timeline as listed below keep the dough temperature at 75℉.
-150 grams sourdough starter, 350 grams water, 10 grams salt, 500 grams bread flour
+150 grams active sourdough starter, 350 grams water, 10 grams salt, 500 grams bread flour

 Stretch and folds: Perform a set of stretch and folds (pull dough out and then fold over itself, turn bowl and perform on other 3 sides) every 30 minutes.
 Perform 3 sets.
 The goal is to get the dough to pass the windowpane test, described in more detail in the post.
 You can add your mix-ins in the first set of stretch and folds.